MixEmergency Manual

 The Info section can be used to verify that your MIDI device is communicating correctly with MixEmergency.
 When the Log MIDI Messages check-box is enabled, MIDI data received by MixEmergency will be logged in the lower text view.

 It is recommended that you use the MIDI logging function only if you encounter problems assigning MIDI controls within MixEmergency.
-During live performance we recommend that MIDI logging is disabled.
+During live performance it is recommended that MIDI logging is disabled.